rhgrant10/tsplib95/README.rst

 For now...

-* documentation is not complete
+* the documentation is not complete
-* only 3.6 is supported (I am willing to remove f-strings if there is support; I might also spontaneously decide to do that)
-* there are some things missing (being able to write out a TSPLIB file chief among them)
+* only 3.6+ is supported

 Features
 --------

-- read and use TSPLIB95 files like a boss
+- read and use the TSPLIB95 file format like a boss
 - easily convert problems into ``networkx.Graph`` instances
 - supports and implements the following ``EDGE_WEIGHT_TYPE`` s